Press and Credential Policies

 ALL OTHER SPORTS

-• Valid credentials must be visible in order to gain access to the facility and playing surface.
+• Valid credentials must be visible in order to gain access to the facility and the playing surface.
+Credentials must be in plain sight at all times.

-• The Athletics Communications contact for the sport will be in charge of setting and disseminating the photography policies for the respective facility.
+• The Athletics Communications contact for the sport or a member of the athletics creative services staff will be in charge of setting and disseminating the photography policies for the respective facility.